SATAY-LL/SATAY-jupyter-book/_sources/Introduction.md

 ## Status of the project
 - In progress (03/2021)

-### Essential next steps
+### Next steps

+1. Make the software package ready to be published in [Journal of Open Source Software](https://joss.readthedocs.io/en/latest/index.html)

-- Unit testing with continuous integration
+    - Automated testing with continuous integration
-- CLI and pip install "PIPELINE-X"
+    - Comand line interface with a pip install mode
-- GitFlow for further collaboration on the development process
+    - GitFlow implementation for contributors to the software
+2. Including [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) as other alignment tool as part of the pipeline.
+(This is the tool the Kornmann Lab uses for alignment)

 ## What do we have currently?